geoporttishare/Point-cloud-to-CHM/README.md

 CSC - Taito (and Puhti): see https://research.csc.fi/-/r; srun and sbatch

 CSC and Desktop: RStudio => Code => Run region => Run All
-- Be sure to change the Laz files path (=LASPOLKU), it is recursive.
+- Be sure to change the Laz files path (=`LASPOLKU`), it is recursive.

-Example: Running the script in RStudio, where LASPOLKU = /proj/ogiir-csc/mml/laserkeilaus/2008_latest/2018/N544/, prints in Console:
+Example: Running the script in RStudio, where `LASPOLKU` = /proj/ogiir-csc/mml/laserkeilaus/2008_latest/2018/N544/, prints in Console:

     [1] "Tiedostojen maara yhteensa: 52 kpl"
     [1] "/homeappl/home/%username%/Downloads"